Relative enumerative invariants of real nodal del Pezzo surfaces: Abstract

 \section{Abstract}

-For each real del Pezzo surface with a real $(-2)$-curve, we suggest a certain signed count of real rational curves in a given divisor class that are simply tangent to the $(-2)$-curve at each intersection point.
+The surfaces considered are real, rational and have a unique smooth real $(-2)$-curve.
+Their canonical class $K$ is strictly negative on any other irreducible curve in the surface and $K^2>0$.
+For surfaces satisfying these assumptions, we suggest a certain signed count of real rational curves that belong to a given divisor class and are simply tangent to the $(-2)$-curve at each intersection point.
 We prove that this count provides a number which depends neither on the point constraints nor on deformation of the surface preserving the real structure and the $(-2)$-curve.